Sarvesh-Kannan/Sarvesh-Kannan-Milestone-4-/README.md

 # Strategic HR Analytics Dashboard

 ## Overview
-Welcome to the **Strategic HR Analytics Dashboard**, a comprehensive analysis tool designed to uncover critical patterns in employee engagement, compensation, and satisfaction.
-This project integrates advanced data preprocessing techniques and an interactive chatbot to deliver actionable insights for HR and management professionals.
+Welcome to the Strategic HR Analytics Dashboard, a powerful tool designed to analyze employee engagement, compensation, and satisfaction using **Power BI**.
+This project integrates advanced **DAX functions** and leverages interactive and dynamic visualizations to uncover key patterns and insights.
+These comprehensive analytics empower HR and management professionals to make informed, data-driven decisions effectively.

 ---
 ### About the Dataset